 The Russell and Bernadine How collection contains photographs, maps, printed materials, and notes on grist mills in the Ozarks region of Missouri and Arkansas.
 The collection also includes materials related to Missouri tourism.

-Account of the night of the Missouri Pacific mail train robbery, 7 July 1876, when Jesse James forced postmaster Charlie Steinbach and his family in Florence, MO, to feed and lodge his gang, then paid them $90.00 in gold.
+The papers contain an account of the night of the Missouri Pacific mail train robbery, 7 July 1876, when Jesse James forced postmaster Charlie Steinbach and his family in Florence, Missouri, to feed and lodge his gang, then paid them $90.00 in gold.

 Kingsbury, Lilburn A. (1884-1983), Collection, 1816-1983, (C3724)

 9.2 linear feet; 16 oversize volumes, 6 card files

 The personal papers and collected materials of Lilburn A. Kingsbury of Howard County, Missouri.
 Kingsbury was an insurance agent, farmer, orchardist, bank clerk, local historian, writer, genealogist, musician, and antique collector.